 With respect to field of study, the most common terms that come up are ‘Human Resources’ or ‘HR’ (7), ‘Human Resource Management’ or ‘HRM’ (3), ‘Psychology’ (2), ‘Business Management’ (1) and ‘Business’ (1).

 The terms ‘related’, ‘relevant’ or ‘equivalent’ appear a combined 8 times, indicating that recruiters often don’t have a specific qualification in mind.
-Based on the fields of study, some recruiters may consider business degrees to be generally acceptable, along with psychology qualifications.
-Preference may be given to business graduates with a major in Management or Business Administration.
+Based on the fields of study, some recruiters may consider business degrees to be generally acceptable, along with psychology training.

 The standard undergraduate qualification for becoming a human resources manager is a 3-year Bachelor of Business (or Bachelor of Commerce) with a major in HR Management.